-The regular rising and falling of the sea level caused by the moon and sun
+The rise and fall of the sea level caused by gravitational forces from the moon and sun

 Examples: